marwenmema/exo-custom-stylesheet/README.md

 4) Refresh your browser cache and page (CTRL+F5 on Windows, Command+Shift+R on Mac).

 NOTE: A work in progress.
 Not optimized yet for all browsers.
 Uses the !important declaration everywhere (not a good practice) just out of laziness/to be certain it overrides everything.
-Therefore useful for demo purposes but currently not recommended for production.
+Therefore useful for demo purposes but not yet recommended for production.

 ![Alt text](https://github.com/marwenmema/exo-custom-stylesheet/blob/master/variables_screenshot.png "Variables")